g200kg/zoom-ms-utility/bower_components/webaudio-controls/README.md

 # webaudio-controls
-**WebAudioControls** is GUI parts library for Web application using [Polymer] WebComponents.
+**WebAudioControls** is GUI parts Custom Elements library for Web application using WebComponents.
 Especially suitable for audio-applications like VST plugins.

-Polymer 1.4 compatible

-**WebAudioControls** is consist of following components
+**webaudio-controls** is consist of following components

 Component | Description
 ---|---